louisaxel-ambroise/epcis/README.md

 # Authors

-External contributions on FasTnT EPCIS repository are welcome from anyone.
+External contributions on this EPCIS repository are welcome from anyone.
 This project was created an is primarily maintained by [Louis-Axel Ambroise](https://github.com/louisaxel-ambroise).

 # License